-Skip to content »
+Skip to main content

 Book Club in a Bag

-FAQs About BCIB
+FAQs About BCIAB

 What is Book Club in a Bag?

 Each bag contains 10 copies of a single title.
-It also contains a binder which includes discussion questions, read-alike suggestions, reviews, an author biography, and book club tips.
+It also contains a binder which includes discussion questions, read-alike suggestions, reviews, an author biography, and Book Club tips.

 Where can I find Book Club in a Bag?